The Dutch deposit guarantee scheme

 When is it paid?

 Compensation under the scheme is typically provided within 20 working days after DNB has established that a bank is unable to repay the funds entrusted to it.
 DNB will place advertisements in Dutch newspapers and also in newspapers of countries in which the banks’ branches are located, inviting account holders to file a claim for compensation.

 (In the case that this would ever happen to Triodos Bank, we would also undertake further communication with our UK depositors, such as sending them letters, emails and providing information on our website, etc.)

 DNB makes the payments under the deposit guarantee scheme and, subsequently, charges the amount paid on to the participants (i.e. other banks) in the scheme, in proportion to the size of their business.

 The chances that you will ever have anything to do with the deposit guarantee scheme are very remote.
 Still, as a (prospective) account holder, you need to be informed about the regulations.
 This webpage aims to provide this information.
 This information is not legally binding, and any claims would need to be based on the formal regulations.

 For further information please call us free on 0800 328 2181 or refer to the Dutch Central Bank, De Nederlandsche Bank (DNB)

 Triodos Bank NV (incorporated under the laws of the Netherlands with limited liability, registered in England and Wales BR3012).
-Authorised by the Dutch Central Bank (DNB) and regulated by the Financial Conduct Authority and Prudential Regulation Authority.
+Authorised by the Dutch Central Bank and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
 Details about the extent of our regulation by the Financial Conduct Authority and Prudential Regulation Authority are available from us on request.
 Firm reference number 183366.